Investors

 Introduction

 Aldermore Group is part of FirstRand Group, the largest financial services group in Africa by market capitalisation.
-This tax strategy applies to the Aldermore Group, excluding FirstRand UK whose tax strategy can be found on their website https://firstrand.frontify.com/s/43/khisZ2Vy
+This tax strategy applies to the Aldermore Group, excluding FirstRand UK whose tax strategy can be found on their website: https://firstrand.frontify.com/s/43/khisZ2Vy

 FirstRand Tax Strategy

+As part of the FirstRand group, the Aldermore Group strategy is consistent with the wider group’s objectives.
 FirstRand commits to building a future of shared prosperity through enriching the lives of its customers, employees and the societies it serves.
 This objective will preserve the group’s enduring promise to create long-term value and superior returns for its shareholders.
 FirstRand’s tax strategy is aligned to its purpose statement and commits to complying with the spirit as well as the letter of all applicable taxation laws in the jurisdictions in which it operates and full compliance with its statutory obligations.

 FirstRand is committed to being responsible and accountable in managing tax risk.
 The group’s tax strategy considers the economic and social impacts of its approach to tax, including the sustainable economic development of the jurisdictions in which it operates.